 Where t is the residence time (or time delay), V is the column volume and Q the operating flow rate.
 The time delay can be calculated a priori at each time point, as both the column volume and the flow rate are known.
 From an optimization standpoint, the flow rate is one of the most important factors that highly affect the product purity and the elution bands.
-Here, we pre-calculate the residence time for the given flow rate value and we the setpoint accordingly to compensate for the delay (“setpoint shift strategy”) (Papathanasiou et al., 2016).
+Here, we pre-calculate the residence time for the given flow rate value and we set the setpoint accordingly to compensate for the delay (“setpoint shift strategy”) (Papathanasiou et al., 2016).
 In that way we create two sets of setpoints: (a) the ones that are shifted backwards in time and are the ones used by the controller for the input generation and (b) the setpoints that follow the elution profiles.

-Table summarizes the entities considered as inputs, disturbances and outputs for the formulation of the control problem for each column, based on the setup configuration and the column position.
-The control problem is formulated and solved following the PAROC framework (Pistikopoulos et al., 2015) (Appendix ).
+Table 3 summarizes the entities considered as inputs, disturbances and outputs for the formulation of the control problem for each column, based on the setup configuration and the column position.
+The control problem is formulated and solved following the PAROC framework (Pistikopoulos et al., 2015) (Appendix B).